Start Planning

 Paths to a University Degree

-The Direct Path: Assured Admission
+The Direct Path: Holistic Admission

 - Essays: Some applications give you an opportunity to write a short essay or personal statement.
 This is a chance to highlight your accomplishments and goals for the future or to share what makes you uniquely qualified for admission.
-In special circumstances essays may offer an opportunity to share challenges you have overcome,
+In special circumstances essays may offer an opportunity to share challenges you have overcome.

 - Tests: Arizona universities do not require students to take standardized tests like the SAT or ACT.
 If a student chooses to submit official SAT/ACT scores, they may be used to clear course deficiencies or assist with class placement.